Unemployment Benefits for Millions in Limbo as Trump Rages

 How and when people are affected by the lapse depends on the state they live in, the program they are relying on and when they applied for benefits.
 In some states, people on regular unemployment insurance could continue to receive payments under a program that extends benefits when the jobless rate surpasses a certain threshold, Stettner said.

 About 9.5 million people, however, rely on the Pandemic Unemployment Assistance program that expires altogether Saturday.
 That program made unemployment insurance available to freelancers, gig workers and others who are normally not eligible.
-After receiving their last checks, those recipients will not be able to file for more aid starting Monday, Stettner said.
+After receiving their last checks, those recipients will not be able to file for more aid after Saturday, Stettner said.

 While payments could be received retroactively, any gap means more hardship and uncertainty for Americans who have already grappled with bureaucratic delays, often depleting much of their savings to stay afloat while waiting for payments to kick in.